cult-of-coders/meteor-tuts/source/chapters/1/security.md

 secure our methods and publications, then you will be shown some tips and tricks to handle it for an evergrowing code base.

+## Securing Methods & Publicaions

-So, remember the methods ?
+So, remember the Methods ?

 ```
 Meteor.methods({
     'do_something': function () {
         // in it you have access to this.userId
         // which represents the logged in user
+        // if your user is not logged in it will be null
         console.log(this.userId);
     }
 })